 The making of memes can endorse someone to believe a set of facts, real or not.
 Many people hold biased confirmation that changed to be real beliefs when they look over any facts, stats, or hot takes.
 This biased confirmation increases when a video or images brought into the mix.
 So, it falls on us to interpret what is fake and what is real.

-Including fabulous examples of Machine Learning, Deepfake is a spectacular technology that provides practical, easily understandable, and real-life applications.
+Including fabulous examples and applications of Machine Learning, Deepfake is a spectacular technology that provides practical, easily understandable, and real-life applications.
 Yet most of the latest uses of it are deceitful.

 Reliance Jio and JioMart: Marketing Strategy, SWOT Analysis, and Working EcosystemREAD MORE